-Vietnam was imprinted in my mind as a war zone.
-Pictures of frightened Vietnamese fleeing bombings’ sites, the jungles in which the Vietcong hid (the guerillas,) the pictures of the captured American pilots, the story of John McCain.
+Vietnam is imprinted in many minds as a war zone.
+Pictures of frightened Vietnamese fleeing bombed houses and villages, the jungles in which the Vietcong hid (the guerillas,) the images of the American captured pilots, the story of John McCain.
 Thus, the idea of visiting Vietnam seemed odd to me.
 Who would want to visit such a place?
-But as I began looking into the matter in depth, I recognized that today’s Vietnam is different from the image that the long war left (16 years long, Darling).
-Even Senator McCain came back to Vietnam.
-Continue reading Vietnam – a country in conservation, not a war zone anymore
+But as I began looking into the matter in-depth, I recognized that today’s Vietnam is different from the image left by the prolonged war (16 years long, Darling).
+Even Senator McCain came back to Vietnam, not to mention the things you only see in Vietnam and which are worth the visit.

 No one in Israel can forget the T.V. program of Chaim Hecht “Between Karkur and Singapore.”
 Not because Karkur, which is an Israeli village, is important, but because Singapore looked so good that we couldn’t understand how come things are so different in Israel especially since they learned many things from us.
 The program certainly raised the Israeli awareness of this island-country, but few know how much Israel helped Singapore reach this country.
 The cab driver asked us where we were from.

 The two main cities of Portugal are Lisbon, the capital, in the south, and Porto that is referred as “the capital of the north.”
 The distance between them can be traveled in three hours.
 Portugal looks like a small country on maps, especially when it is side by side with Spain.
 And yet, it is the eleventh country in its size in Europe, 4.5 times bigger than Israel.
 Its geographical landscape is mostly mountainous, except for the coastal strip.
 The Azores and the Madeira Islands are part of Portugal.
 However, we did not try to catch as much as we could.
 We preferred a slow hike that leaves a taste of more.